 Risk Management System

-Through the above measures, the Company works to execute proper risk management and ensure stable business operations of the entire Group.
+Through the above measures, the Company executes proper risk management and ensures stable business operations of the entire Group.

 Tokio Marine Group's Risk Management System

 Crisis Management System

 Tokio Marine Group has established a crisis management system to minimize economic losses and other impacts incurred in an emergency and immediately restore ordinary business operations.